-A "contractor" is defined, in general terms, to include any person engaged in furnishing labor or both labor and materials in connection with any construction, alteration, repair or demolition of any type of structure.
+A contractor is defined as any person engaged in furnishing labor or both labor and materials in connection with any construction, alteration, repair, or demolition of any type of structure.
 The definition includes both contractors and subcontractors, but a contractor can exclude from gross receipts amounts paid to a subcontractor who is himself subject to the contractors' tax if there is a written agreement between the contractor and the subcontractor setting forth the exact sums payable to the subcontractor.
-A contractor is liable for Delaware tax equal to 0.624% of aggregate monthly gross receipts, less a monthly deduction of \$50,000.
-For purposes of the contractors' tax, "gross receipts" generally includes all sums received for any work done or materials supplied in connection with any real property located in Delaware.
+A contractor is liable for Delaware tax equal to 0.6739% of aggregate monthly gross receipts, less a monthly deduction of \$80,000.
+For purposes of the contractors' tax, gross receipts generally includes all sums received for any work done or materials supplied in connection with any real property located in Delaware.